V-Ravishankar23/circleci-trial-checklist/README.md

 Head to [https://circleci.com/signup](https://circleci.com/signup).
 Click on the “Sign Up” button for whichever VCS provider you would like to use with CircleCI.
 Sign in with you VCS login and authorize CircleCI to access your repositories.

+### &#9744; Remove trial setup account (skip if you've already removed the trial setup account)
+If an account was created to set up your CircleCI trial, and you haven't removed it yet, do so now.

 ### &#9744; Install the CircleCI CLI (skip if you have already installed the CLI)
 The CircleCI CLI allows you to run CircleCI actions locally, such as validating your config file, running local builds, and operating on Orbs.
 If you're using Homebrew on MacOS, run the following command:
 ```bash